Seasonal bulk flowers & foliage for DIY weddings & events

 -

-Each bucket includes approximately 50–60 stems (5 or 6 bunches) of thoughtfully curated seasonal flowers and foliage.
-The quantity of flowers depends on the varieties used.
+Each bucket includes approximately 50–60 stems (5 or 6 bunches) of thoughtfully curated seasonal flowers and/or foliage, depending on the type of bucket you choose (mixed, flowers only, or foliage only).

 -